Could our dreams be a window into the spiritual realm? Could we be connecting with heaven while we sleep?

-I will write about some of my dream encounters with God and angels in future articles.
-Today I am going to focus on an example of a dream where I woke up feeling like I ‘touched heaven’.
+In this article we are going to focus on an example of a dream where I woke up feeling like I ‘touched heaven’.
 I had this dream around ten years ago.

 Dream of the presence of God

 In my dream I was in a corridor in a castle.
 There was a room where I knew the presence of God sometimes came.
 My children were running in and out of the room, and I tried to stop them because I knew that if the presence of God came while they were in there, they would die.
 A caretaker was there.
-He didn’t mind going in to the room.
+He didn’t mind going into the room.